xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/index.md

 * `-march=rv32imafdc -mabi=ilp32d`: Hardware floating-point instructions can
 be generated and floating-point arguments are passed in registers.
-This is like the `-mfloat-abi=hard` option to ARM's GCC.
+This is like the `-mfloat-abi=hard` option to Arm's GCC.
 * `-march=rv32imac -mabi=ilp32`: No floating-point instructions can be
 generated and no floating-point arguments are passed in registers.
-This is like the `-mfloat-abi=soft` argument to ARM's GCC.
+This is like the `-mfloat-abi=soft` argument to Arm's GCC.
 * `-march=rv32imafdc -mabi=ilp32`: Hardware floating-point instructions can
 be generated, but no floating-point arguments will be passed in registers.
-This is like the `-mfloat-abi=softfp` argument to ARM's GCC, and is usually used when interfacing with soft-float binaries on a hard-float system.
+This is like the `-mfloat-abi=softfp` argument to Arm's GCC, and is usually used when interfacing with soft-float binaries on a hard-float system.
 * `-march=rv32imac -mabi=ilp32d`: Illegal, as the ABI requires floating-point